GeotrekCE/Geotrek-admin/docs/import-data/command-load.rst

 **Default values**

-- When a default value is provided without a fieldname to import the default value is set for all POIs objects.
+- When a default value is provided without a fieldname to import, the default value is set for all POIs objects.
-- When a default value is provided in addition to a fieldname to import it is used as a fallback for entries without the specified import field.
+- When a default value is provided in addition to a fieldname to import, it is used as a fallback for entries without the specified import field.

 **Import command examples :**